daisykim/daisykim.github.io/p/alc-1.0-white-paper.md

 ## [](#header-2)Execution Model

 Applications written in _ALC_ run on a web browser or node.js.
-Since there is a single thread of execution is supported, _ALC_ code continues executing until it exits.  _ALC_ code can't be interruted by other _ALC_ code.
+Since there is a single thread of execution, _ALC_ code continues executing until it exits.  _ALC_ code can't be interruted by other _ALC_ code.

 ## [](#header-2)Libraries